 To get a Provisional/Learner Licence to drive a truck or bus/coach you must have a medical examination by a Doctor.
-We provide a drivers medical service twice per month at our training centre in York.
+We provide a drivers medical service every Friday at our training centre in York.
 The medical doesn't have to be completed by your own local GP who will normally charge up to £150 for the 15 minute examination.
 Our Medicals are very popular locally, on average 20+ drivers per session sucessfully all passing their examination.

 Please note: ‘regrettably we no longer undertake taxi driver medicals or those with Diabetes’, you will need to atend a medical with your own registered Doctor.

 Medical Examinations cost £70 and we will supply all the forms and help you complete them.
 We also stock the Theory Test and Hazard Perception books/DVD's for you to purchase at the same time if you are just starting out as a large vehicle driver and need to pass your theory tests.